abrignoni/JSON-to-HTML-and-XLS/README.md

-# Discord JSON chats to HTML and EXCEL
+# JSON to HTML and EXCEL

 Simple python script to convert Discord json chats to html or xls for easier reading.